 “Investors have become so fearful of short-term events and a low-growth economy that they are willing to pay a higher premium for growth in future years,” says Rex.

-The FAANG stocks, for example, all trade over 30 times earnings.
+The FAANG stocks, for example, all traded over 24 times earnings in late 2021.
 In contrast, the S&P 500’s historical P/E ratio is closer to 16 times earnings.

-“The driver for growth vs. value over the last decade has been the market’s grasp for anything that could demonstrate the ability to increase earnings in a low-growth, disinflationary environment,” says Jeff Weniger, director of asset allocation at WisdomTree Investments in Chicago.
+“The driver for growth vs. value over the last decade has been the market’s grasp for anything that could demonstrate the ability to increase earnings in a low-growth, disinflationary environment,” says Jeff Weniger, head of equity strategy at WisdomTree Investments in Chicago.

 Weniger points to tech and communications services stocks as winners on the growth side, while gesturing to energy and financials as stocks that struggle in this environment, “two sectors that tend to populate value indexes.”
-More recently, the pandemic exacerbated the disparity, as tech stocks may have thrived while old-line companies were hit harder, he says.
+The pandemic exacerbated the disparity, as tech stocks may have thrived while old-line companies were hit harder, he says.

 “The interest rate environment has been terrible for traditional banks,” says Norm Conley, CEO and CIO at JAG Capital Management in the St. Louis area.
 While financials are cheap on some measures, “their earnings power has been crimped severely by a flatter, lower yield curve, and the regulatory environment for banks has been anything but supportive since the Great Financial Crisis.”

 Conley notes that many value indices are “heavily-weighted to ‘old economy,’ asset-intensive companies, during a period of massive technological growth and disruption.”

 Value investing tends to outperform over the long term